borntofrappe/the-nature-of-code/README.md

 A curved surface is introduced with a `ChainShape`.
 This particular shape accepts as argument a series of points, which are then connected to make up the object.
 Using a distribution or a trigonometric function, the effect is that the points produce the desired visual.

-_Please note_:

-- in the demo the terrain is introduced with three separate shapes.
-This is because using a single shape creates connections between the different hill tops

 #### Complex shapes

 There are at least two different approaches to building complex shapes: use a `PolygonShape`, detailing the vertices of the desired outline; fix multiple shapes to the same body.
 The second approach is the topic of the demo, and the reason the `ComplexShape` entity actually introduces two rectangle shapes.